enguy-hub/fastapi_basictutorial/README.md

-# Basic Tutorial for Learning FastAPI
+# Using FastAPI to Build Python Web APIs - Tutorial Blog from `RealPython`

-Repository for learning the basic of FastAPI from the [tutorial on RealPython](https://realpython.com/fastapi-python-web-apis/) by FastAPI's creator [tiangolo](https://github.com/tiangolo)
+Repository for the [Using FastAPI to Build Python Web APIs](https://realpython.com/fastapi-python-web-apis/) tutorial blog on RealPython written by FastAPI's creator [tiangolo](https://github.com/tiangolo)

 ## Try It Out